ianwremmel/grunt-customize-bootstrap/README.md

 ## The "customize-bootstrap" task

+Let's face it, while we all love Bootstrap, there's really no obvious way to override just the parts you want.
+Most likely, downloaded Bootstrap with Bower, but you can't modify the source LESS files because if bootstrap updates, your changes will be lost.
+You can't copy the LESS files into your project because if you do, what was the point in using Bower in the first place?
+You could override what you need to by just rewriting the chunks of LESS that you need to change, but order is important; can you be certain that your new definition won't come too late?

+Instead, use this Grunt task.
+Any time you need to make a change to a Bootstrap core style, copy the file where it's defined to the folder specified by `options.src` and make your changes there.
+After running `grunt customize-bootstrap`, you'll have a new `bootstrap.less` file that includes all of your changes.

+*Note: this task simply generates a new `bootstrap.less`.
+You'll need to use another plugin (e.g. `grunt-contrib-less` to actually generate your final CSS.*

 ### Overview
 In your project's Gruntfile, add a section named `customize-bootstrap` to the data object passed into `grunt.initConfig()`.